supabase-community/pg-gateway/README.md

 ### `tls`

-Like the real Postgres server, TLS connections are established as an upgrade mechanism after the initial connection (via `SSLRequest` message from the client).
+Like the real Postgres server, TLS connections are established as an upgrade mechanism after the initial handshake (`SSLRequest` message from the client).

 The `tls` option is an object that contains the following: